iifl-logo

 Company Overview

-Ajanta Pharma is a specialty pharmaceuticals formulation company with a well-diversified Branded Generics business spread across India, Asia, and Africa as also US Generics and Institutional business in Africa.
+Ajanta Pharma is a specialty pharmaceuticals formulation company with a well-diversified Branded Generics business spread across India, Asia, and Africa; Generics in the USA and Institutional business in Africa.
 In Branded Generics business, the Company has a strong chronic- focused product portfolio led by a first-to-market strategy and front-end presence which helps it outgrow the market.
 The Company is committed to investing in R&D for product innovations to meet the unmet medical needs by filling identified gaps.

 Performance Highlights